mehrdadmoradabadi/OpsArtisan/README.md

 # OpsArtisan

 **OpsArtisan** is a CLI-first assistant for sysadmins and DevOps engineers.
-It helps you generate **validated skeletons, configuration files, and infrastructure templates** quickly through interactive wizards or presets.
+It helps you generate **validated skeletons, configuration files, and infrastructure templates** quickly through interactive wizards or presets, with advanced features for template authors.

 > Save time, reduce errors, and standardize your DevOps workflows.